Erectile Dysfunction Isn’t Always Permanent. Learn About the Possible Causes and Treatments for Temporary Impotence

 Normal male sexual response has four stages1:

-- Desire—Before getting a physical erection, psychological or physical stimulation causes excitement and makes men receptive sex.
+- Desire—Before getting a physical erection, psychological or physical stimulation causes excitement and makes men receptive to sex.

 - Excitement or arousal—Physical erection occurs and reaches its peak (or plateau).
 Men will notice an increased heart rate, blood pressure, and breathing.